microsoft/vscode-dev-containers/containers/azure-hdinsight-python-3/README.md

 ## Summary

-*Get going quickly with Azure HDInsight and Python.
+*Use Azure HDInsight with Python 3.
 Includes Python and related extensions and dependencies.*

 | Metadata | Value |
 |----------|-------|